Leonardo’s Death

 Leonardo's considerable fortune was divided among his half-brothers, the two pupils Francesco Melzi and Salai, as well as his servant Vilanis and his maid.
 They inherited gold, land, utensils, furniture and clothes.
 The paintings from Leonardo's estate probably went to Salai and, after his death, to the French king.
 Leonardo's notebooks went to Francesco Melzi.

-Francis I was one of the so-called Loire kings.
-During the Hundred Years' War between France and England (1337-1453), the French capital was occupied by English forces in 1420-1436.
-As a result, the French kings retreated to the Loire Valley in western France and organized resistance from there.
-Amboise Castle and Blois Castle, about 30 km away, were henceforth the preferred residences of the French kings.
-It was not until the reign of Francis I in 1528 that Paris again became the royal capital and the castles on the Loire lost their former importance.
+Francis I was one of the so-called Loire Kings, meaning he did not reside in Paris.
+During the Hundred Years’ War between France and England (1337–1453), the French capital had been occupied by English forces from 1420 to 1436.
+As a result, the French kings withdrew to the Loire Valley in western France and organized their resistance from there.
+Château d’Amboise and the Château de Blois, about 30 km away, thereafter became the preferred residences of the French kings.
+Only under Francis I did Paris once again become the royal residence in 1528, and the châteaux along the Loire lost their former importance.

 Castle Le Clos Lucé